Fixing our Housing Crisis

 Unaffordable housing is THE #1 Issue

-The housing shortage is the root cause of our most pressing crises — from rising inequality and homelessness to unsustainable city budgets and climate change.
-To fix this we must stop costly sprawl and invest in infill housing that increases affordability, supports transit, and reduces carbon emissions.
+This is the root cause of our most pressing crises — from rising inequality and homelessness to unsustainable city budgets and climate change.
+To fix this we must stop costly sprawl and provide more housing choices near jobs, schools, neighborhood businesses, and transit.

 Skyrocketing Housing Costs Are Squeezing Families.
-We must remove counterproductive regulatory barriers to construction of more affordable infill housing.
+We must lift restrictions preventing more affordable home choices.
 This will also allow us to build more permanently affordable housing.

 Here’s why new construction benefits everyone: “Can luxury housing do anything for homelessness?”